mgembree/cmpm-121-f25-d3-mattembree/PLAN.md

 Goals:

 - By practicing the collecting and crafting mechanics, the player can now craft a token a value higher than before, and the game now requires that threshold to be reached for victory to be declared

+## D3.C

+Requirements:

+- Cells should appear to have a memory of their state that persists even when they are not visible on the map

+- Cells should apply the Flyweight pattern or some similarly-effective memory-saving strategy so cells not visible on the map do not require memory for storage if they have not been modified by the player.

+- Use the Memento pattern or some similarly-effective serialization strategy to preserve the state of modified cells when they scroll off-screen, and restore them when they return to view.